ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 ## Data destruction verification

-As part of the physical media or data destruction by the MoJ or its suppliers, validation of destruction **shall** be carried out.
-This is to ensure that data handling processes align with the MoJ Asset Management Lifecycle policies.
+As part of the physical media or data destruction by the or its suppliers, validation of destruction be carried out.
+This is to ensure that data handling processes align with the Asset Management Lifecycle policies.
 This includes:

-1. The MoJ or supplier scans the hard drive or physical media asset tags or barcodes.
+1. The or supplier scans the hard drive or physical media asset tags or barcodes.
-2. The MoJ or supplier carries out data destruction \(as per the previous table\).
+2. The or supplier carries out data destruction \(as per the previous table\).
-3. The MoJ or supplier confirms hard drive or physical media data destruction by providing reasonable proof.
+3. The or supplier confirms hard drive or physical media data destruction by providing reasonable proof.
 This can include:
     1. Providing an inventory of physical media in their possession.
     2. Reconciliation carried out on the physical media scanned/received matching the physical media destroyed.
     3. A witness in attendance to sign a destruction certificate that is be stored in a secure space or network share.